Well after getting several questions and requests for photos of my wrap bar, I figured I post up some for everyone.

 A wrap bar is necessary to prevent spring wrap on SOA'd vehicles.
 If you don't do something to prevent the axle from rotating while accelerating, you will destroy springs and/or pinion yokes.

 Theres not much to a wrap bar, so you can fabricate one or buy one.
-Do yourself a favor and modify your exhuast to put the wrap bar on the passenger side.
+Do yourself a favor and modify your exhaust to put the wrap bar on the passenger side.
 Preferably as close to the pumpkin as possible.
-When you accelerate the vehicle will try and squat the right rear corner, with the wrap bar on the passenger side it will conteract this motion.
+When you accelerate the vehicle will try and squat the right rear corner, with the wrap bar on the passenger side it will counteract this motion.
 As the right rear tries to squat the wrap bar will be trying to lift the vehicle, giving you a nice level take off.
 Putting the wrap bar on the driveside will greatly amplify the squatting of the right rear, and quickly sag springs.
 Driverside wrap bars also introduce torque steer.
 Torque steer happens when you get on or off the gas, the Jeep will want to go left or right.
 Just put the wrap bar on the passenger side.

 Here is a side shot of my wrap bar.